Trinity College currently offers Master's degree programs in American Studies, English, and Public Policy.

 - Point of entry.
 Students can begin each graduate program in the fall, spring, or summer terms; and we’ve identified entry courses for each term.

 - Course schedules.
 Our graduate courses are typically during evening hours to accommodate busy professional schedules.

 - Non-degree status.
-Students who aren’t sure about committing to a degree program can take up to two courses before applying for admission.
+Students who aren’t sure about committing to a degree program can take up to four courses before applying for admission.
 Students must earn no less than a B- in courses taken as a non-degree student if those courses are subsequently to count toward the degree.

 - Transferring courses.
 Up to two graduate courses taken at another institution can be transferred and counted toward the Master’s degree, subject to an approval process.